Social Work (SOWK)

 Pre-requisites: BASW major.

-This course focuses on the social work skills for working with groups.
-Values, use of self, cultural competence, strengths and resources continue to be important practice skills within this new context.
+Focuses on the social work skills for working with groups.
+Values, use of self, cultural competence, strengths, and resources continue to be important practice skills within this new context.
 Critical thinking and effective communication are additional foci for knowledge and skill development.

 SOWK 480.
 FIELD PREPARATION.
 1 Credit.